-- 1. Supervisors/Principal Investigators must complete and sign a Workplace Occurrence Report WORS (SJHC) or an Adverse Event Management System AEMS report (LHSC). - 2.
-The supervisor must then ensure that exposure incidents are reported within 24 hours to Western University's Human Resources, fax (519) 661-2079, if Western staff or students are involved.
-The form can be found at:
+- 1. Supervisors/Principal Investigators must complete and sign a Workplace Occurrence Report WORS (SJHC) or an online safety report (LHSC). - 2.
+The supervisor must then ensure that exposure incidents are reported within 24 hours to Western University's Human Resources, fax (519) 661-2079, if Western staff or learners are involved.
+The form can be found at: http://uwo.ca/hr/form_doc/health_safety/form/aiir.pdf - 3.
+The supervisor must refer the affected worker(s) to their site's OHSS department, the nearest hospital emergency department or an urgent care centre. - 4.

-http://uwo.ca/hr/form\doc/health\safety/form/aiir.pdf

-- 3. The supervisor must refer the affected worker(s) to their site's OHSS department, the nearest hospital emergency department or an urgent care centre. - 4.
 Inform the BSO at Lawson of the exposure.